inet-framework/inet-tutorials/wireless/doc/step9.rst

 ~~~~~~~~

 In the INET Framework, node mobility is handled by the ``mobility``
 submodule of hosts.
-Several mobility module type exist that can be
+Several mobility module types exist that can be
 plugged into a host.
 The movement trail may be deterministic (such as
 line, rectangle or circle), probabilistic (e.g. random waypoint),
 scripted (e.g. a "turtle" script) or trace-driven.
 There are also